ZenetHost/docs/zenetdocs/docs/API/gettingstarted.md

 # Getting Started
 :::caution

-Regular users don't need this, if you have no idea what you're doing and someone told you to **give them an API key** for example, **don't** do it, it could be used againist you!
+Regular users don't need this, if you have no idea what you're doing and someone told you to **give them your API key** for example, **don't** do it, it could be used against you!

 :::